johneubank-ai/mcp-gateway-registry/docs/cli.md

-# MCP Server Management Guide
+# MCP Client CLI Guide

-This guide documents how to manage MCP servers using the `mcp_client.py` CLI tool.
+This guide documents how to interact with MCP servers using the `mcp_client.py` command-line interface.

 ## Table of Contents
 - [Overview](#overview)